-ApsaraDB for MongoDB uses the architecture of a three-node replica set to guarantee high availability.
+ApsaraDB for MongoDB uses the architecture of three-node replica sets to guarantee high availability.
 Three data nodes are located on different physical servers and automatically synchronize data.
-The primary node and operable secondary node, each of which is configured with a separate domain name, provide services and help MongoDB drivers relieve the pressure of read operations.
+The primary and secondary nodes are configured with different endpoints.
+MongoDB drivers allocate read/write requests to them.

-With no schema, ApsaraDB for MongoDB is suitable for start-ups.
-You do not need to worry about changing the table structure.
-You can store structured data in ApsaraDB for RDS, business data that has flexible structure in ApsaraDB for MongoDB, and hot data in ApsaraDB for Memcache or ApsaraDB for Redis.
-This helps you efficiently store and obtain business data and reduce the cost of data storage.
+ApsaraDB for MongoDB has no schema and is suitable for startup business needs.
+You do not need to worry about changing schemas.
+You can store structured data in ApsaraDB for Relational Database Service (RDS), flexible business data in ApsaraDB for MongoDB, and hot data in ApsaraDB for Memcache or ApsaraDB for Redis.
+This helps you write and read business data with high efficiency and reduce the cost of data storage.

-ApsaraDB for MongoDB features high performance and asynchronous data write operations.
+ApsaraDB for MongoDB features high performance and asynchronous data writing.
 It can achieve the processing capability of an in-memory database in specific scenarios.
-Using a sharded cluster instance of ApsaraDB for MongoDB, you can dynamically scale out the configuration of mongos nodes and shards and increase the number of mongos nodes and shards to scale out the performance and storage space of ApsaraDB for MongoDB without limits.
-In this case, ApsaraDB for MongoDB is suitable for IoT scenarios that require highly-concurrent write operations.
+In a sharded cluster instance of ApsaraDB for MongoDB, you can adjust the configuration and quantity of mongos and shards to improve performance and expand storage space without limits.
+ApsaraDB for MongoDB is suitable for IoT scenarios with highly concurrent write operations.

-ApsaraDB for MongoDB provides a secondary index feature to meet the requirements for dynamic queries.
+ApsaraDB for MongoDB provides a secondary index feature for dynamic queries.
 It can use the MapReduce aggregation framework of MongoDB to conduct multidimensional data analysis.